Deng16800/trait_environment_interaction/README.md

 All parameter estimates are presented in the link scale.

-".rdata" is the file that run boral model
+"model_code.R" is the file that run boral model